keltoumay/Patient-Manager-MVP/README.md

 bash
 Copy code
 npm start
-Visit http://localhost:5000 in your web browser to access the application.
+Visit http://localhost:3000 in your web browser to access the application.

-Contributing
+## Contributing:
 We welcome contributions from the community!
 If you'd like to contribute to Patient Manager, please follow these guidelines:

 Fork the repository.